g1smd/agileBase/gtpb_clientside/readme.txt

-This project is the user interface layer for GT portalBase.
+This project is the user interface layer for agileBase.

 It consists of Velocity templates, Javascript and CSS.